Geometric Neural Network based on Phase Space for BCI-EEG decoding: Results

 \section{Results}

-In the following section, we analyze the results produced using within-session (WS) evaluation.
+In this section, we analyze the results produced using within-session (WS) evaluation.
 This method is based on a 5-fold cross-validation performed on each session independently.
 In particular, we report two separate analyses.

-The first analysis is dedicated to contrasting the performance of \method, with a specific focus on the exploitation of the covariance feature, against the state-of-the-art techniques in DL applied in EEG.
+The first analysis is dedicated to contrasting the performance of \method, showing both MDOP and optimized search, with a specific focus on the exploitation of the covariance feature, against the state-of-the-art techniques in DL applied in EEG.
 The subsequent analysis, reported in the Appendix, shifts the focus towards the exploration of coherence as a feature for classification.
 Despite the ongoing investigations into coherence, we deliberately separated this analysis due to its comparatively lesser performance against the benchmarks achieved with covariance features.
 Nevertheless, the augmentation procedure is a significative methodology to improve the performance of both feature sets.

-For the first analysis, we tested the performance of \method{} against the baseline comparison defined in \ref{sec:Baseline} across a broad spectrum of datasets.
+For the first analysis, we tested the performance of \method$_{MDOP}$ and \method$_{OPT}$ against the baseline comparison defined in \ref{sec:Baseline} across a broad spectrum of datasets.
 The results are listed in Table~\ref{table:rhlh_DL}, while the detailed statistical analysis can be found in Figure~\ref{results_fig}.

-Table~\ref{table:rhlh_DL} shows ROC AUC results for right-hand versus left-hand classification, where bold numbers represent the best score in each dataset, revealing a consistent trend wherein our algorithm \method{} surpasses the DL state-of-the-art in the context of reduced datasets.
-This behavior is true for all datasets, with the notable exception of the Schirrmeister2017 dataset, where it is marginally surpassed by ShallowNet and DeepNet.
-It is important to note that the results of the latter two, however, are not statistically significant for this dataset.
-As the number of subjects per dataset is too small to reach decent statistical power for investigating the differences between pipelines, the results across datasets are aggregated to conduct a meta-analysis.
-Our \method{} yields statistically better results than all other approaches as shown in Fig.~\ref{results_fig} (b), where only significant interactions are displayed ($p$ > 0.0.5), the reported values and color show the $t$-values.
+Table~\ref{table:rhlh_DL} shows ROC AUC results for right-hand versus left-hand classification, where bold numbers represent the best score in each dataset, revealing a consistent trend wherein our algorithm \method$_{OPT}$ surpasses the DL state-of-the-art in the context of reduced datasets in all considered datasets.
+The statistical analysis conducted, shown in Figure~\ref{results_fig} (b), allows us to demonstrate that \method$_{OPT}$ outperforms the state-of-the-art DL methodology in a reduced dataset context.